The Acting Studio

 Taught by Hamp Fluker

-The Study is a safe place for experienced actors to reconnect to their roots and engage deeply in “the work” .
-This course is designed for actors who love and respect the craft of storytelling and are committed to enhancing their skills as performers.
+The Study is a safe place for experienced actors to reconnect with their roots and engage deeply in “the work.”
+This course is designed for actors who love and respect the craft of storytelling and are committed to enhancing their performance skills.

 At Fable & Sow, we understand that acting fundamentally revolves around connecting with others, and we believe everyone deserves to have their story told.
 We uphold the philosophy that self-judgment and the judgment of others have no place in a supportive and loving process, which is our primary focus.